mixxxdj/website/content/news/XXXX-XX-XX-gsoc-2026-final-report-latenight-qml.md

 The project reached the intended GSoC milestone, but LateNight QML is still marked experimental.
 The next steps are clear:

 1. Continue the QML work in the open scaling and waveform PRs, and validate it across more operating systems, display scales, graphics backends, and window configurations.
-2. Replace the current QWidget implementation of the Library with a native QML Library when [Antoine's Library splitview and search work](https://github.com/mixxxdj/mixxx/pull/16686) is ready.
-The current bridge is an intentional transition point, not the final architecture.
+2. Replace the current QWidget implementation of the Library with the New UI's native QML Library when [Antoine's Library splitview and search work](https://github.com/mixxxdj/mixxx/pull/16686) is ready.
+That work relies on newer Qt APIs requiring Qt 6.10, so the current bridge is an intentional transition point until that dependency is available across supported builds.
-3. Complete the QML Settings migration by finishing the remaining QML preference categories, routing all Preferences entry points to the QML Settings window, and eventually replacing the QWidget `DlgPreferences` shell.
+3. Complete the New UI Settings migration by finishing the remaining preference categories, routing all Preferences entry points to the New UI Settings window, and eventually replacing the QWidget `DlgPreferences` shell.
 The current dialog is an intentional transition boundary, not the final architecture.
-4. Replace the current Preview deck and cover-art implementation with QML once their native components are ready.
+4. Replace the current Preview deck and cover-art implementation with native QML components in the New UI once they are ready.
 5. Add tooltips to LateNight QML and the New UI.
 This is tracked in [issue #17038](https://github.com/mixxxdj/mixxx/issues/17038), which covers both normal and `--developer` modes.
 6. Continue accessibility and interaction polish, including [screen-reader support](https://github.com/mixxxdj/mixxx/issues/17051), [consistent keyboard focus on startup](https://github.com/mixxxdj/mixxx/issues/17052), and [QML focus scopes](https://github.com/mixxxdj/mixxx/issues/17053), alongside the smaller visual issues that emerge from wider testing.